 We are fully compliant with all requirements of the Best Use of Stop and Search Scheme and will carry on taking positive actions to ensure that this continues.

 We scrutinise our use of Stop and Search by a variety of methods.
-One of these is a publicly held Stop and Search Scrutiny Panel which reviews stop and searches, monitors adherence to policy and procedures and compliance and makes recommendations for any remedial action required.
+One of these is a publicly held by the Coercive Powers Panel which reviews stop and searches, monitors adherence to policy and procedures and compliance and makes recommendations for any remedial action required.

 The panel meets at The Race Equality Centre (TREC) in Leicester.
 Meetings take place at 6pm on the second Thursday of every other month.